 This argument works better if the person has children.
 They can relate and they do not want any backlash in the future.

-Spiders are about the only thing that really creep me out.
+Spiders are about the only thing that really creeps me out.
 I guess it has something to do with eight independently moving legs.
 Growing up I was tossing a towel into the hamper and noticed something squirming in the background.
-After closer inspection I uncovered a nightmare nest of a mother and about five million babies spiders that were alive and kicking.
+After closer inspection, I uncovered a nightmare nest of a mother and about five million babies spiders that were alive and kicking.

 There was only one way to dispose of this horrid web of terror and I knew the perfect weapon.
-Since my sister was in the habit of teasing her hair to it’s length to create an afro of curly stickiness, I grabbed a can of Aqua Net.
-I then located one of the numberous lighters that ignited Dad’s lung candy.
-I was fortunate enough not to burn our home down, but I gave them a hurricane of flame broiling that turned them into the crispiest of critters.
+Since my sister was habitually teasing her hair to its length to create an afro of curly stickiness, I grabbed a can of Aqua Net.
+I then located one of the numerous lighters that ignited Dad’s lung candy.
+I was fortunate not to burn our home down, but I gave them a hurricane of flame broiling that turned them into the crispiest of critters.
 The cremation ceremony was finalized with a quick flush of the deceased.
 My family was now safe from a pending arachnid avalanche for whoever emptied the hamper.

 Where do you really call Home?
 Is it the place you were born or the place where you’ve lived the longest?
 Is it the place where all of your stuff is?
 I would say it’s where you want it to be.
 I mean, my kids were both born in Tennessee, but they are really from South Carolina.
 Even though my son wears Mountaineer gear and my daughter wants to constantly visit Orlando.
 But just remember nobody wants a backstory.
 They just want to know where you currently live because they want to judge your accent and speech patterns.